 VIDEOS + tutorials

-Indigenizing fitness requires viewing fitness in a uniquely indigenous, values-based perspective.
+Indigenizing movement requires viewing fitness in a uniquely indigenous, values-based perspective.
 The mainstream American mentality falsely purports the idea that fitness is an option; that fitness is vain and selfish; that fitness is all about looks or weight; and that fitness is something that only body-builders and fitness models do.
 This is not the case.
 Now is the time to abandon all of those notions.

-Indigenizing fitness is also about creativity and introducing unconventional movement activities into your routine.
+Indigenizing movement is also about creativity and introducing unconventional movement activities into your routine.
 It's about relearning some of our ancestral traditional games and competitions and incorporating those into our social gatherings.
 It's about stepping outside of the box, physically, just as our people have always done.

-FITNESS IS still NECESSARY FOR SURVIVAL
+movement IS still NECESSARY FOR SURVIVAL

 Indigenous people have been physically active and fit for almost the entire history of our existence, until very recently.
 Physical fitness was a part of our ancestors' daily routines.
 Our ancestors did not compartmentalize physical activity or consider it a hobby or an option (as we tend to view it today).
 Being strong and active was necessary for survival.
 Every basic activity in life -- from hunting to childcare to food preparation and so on -- required active movement and high levels of skill.